kranners/frappuccino/docs/Split strings in Neovim Lua.md

 # Split strings in Neovim Lua

-Unlike the gmatch command (See [[1725585130-UJOJ|Splitting and joining strings in Lua]]), this takes in a string and a delimiter.
+Unlike the gmatch command (See [[Splitting and joining strings in Lua]]), this takes in a string and a delimiter.

 ```lua
 local words = "these are words, woah"